 • A taxpayer identification number, including a VAT/GST/HST ID or equivalent.

-• Bank Account Details (e.g. BIC, IBAN), if available.
+• Bank Account Details (for example, BIC, IBAN), if available

 For Individuals only